 Skip to content

-Tinderbox: The Bell launches a new map of Glasgow's many fires
+Tinderbox: a map of Glasgow's many fires

 A dramatic image of a huge ball of flames emerging from a church window.
 There are also flames licking up through smaller windows on the roof.